Citrullus colocynthis

-Citrullus colocynthis, with many common names including colocynth, bitter apple, bitter cucumber, vine of Sodom, or wild gourd, is a poisonous desert viny plant native to the Mediterranean Basin and West Asia, especially the Levant, Turkey (especially in regions such as İzmir), and Nubia.
+Citrullus colocynthis, with many common names including colocynth, coloquintida, bitter apple, bitter cucumber, vine of Sodom, or wild gourd, is a poisonous desert viny plant native to the Mediterranean Basin and West Asia, especially the Levant, Turkey (especially in regions such as İzmir), and Nubia.

 It resembles a common watermelon vine but bears small, hard fruits with a bitter pulp.
 The plant contains cytotoxic cucurbitacins and is thus unsafe to use as an herbal medicine.
 It originally bore the scientific name Colocynthis citrullus.

 Description

 The vine ranges from 2.4-3 m in length.